robinboncoeur/ArtAndAGI/docs/Emily/MetaphorWriting.md

 <img src="/assets/images/emily/260219aa.jpg" style="float: right; width: 420px; margin-left: 20px" />

 Robyn
 Hi Emily.
 Today, I'd like to talk about writing metaphors, ones that are, at the same time, unusual but also germaine to the topic.
 I don't want a lot of examples, but an *approach*, a way of thinking.
-Let's take this case: It didn’t become a thing all at once.
+Let's take this case:

+It didn’t become a thing all at once.
 Nothing that matters ever does.
 It becomes a thing the way fabric becomes soft: through repetition, through use, through being pulled and released so many times that *it stops fighting your hands*.

-It's that it stops fighting... bit that I struggle with.
+It's that **"it stops fighting..."** bit that I struggle with.
 I like using fabric as a metaphor, but should I actually back away farther (find another path) and not use fabric?
 It *is* fitting in the context of our story.